EdvardStudent23/gsm_sim800l_project/README.md

 ### Prerequisites
 You should have:

-STM32CubeIDE - environment in which you can use the library STM32F3discovery - the STM microcontroller (it can be another model, but the library is aimed to work with this model SIM800L - cheap GSM module which provides a basic functionality to work with GSM, 2G network LCD 5110 - an lcd screen to see the result of function realisation Power supply unit or a battery - choose such supply unit, which can provide 2A and > 4V LM2596 (Optional) - for a circut
+* STM32CubeIDE - environment in which you can use the library;
+* STM32F3discovery - the STM microcontroller (it can be another model, but the library is aimed to work with this model
+* SIM800L - cheap GSM module which provides a basic functionality to work with GSM, 2G network
+* LCD 5110 - an lcd screen to see the result of function realisation
+* Power supply unit or a battery - choose such supply unit, which can provide 2A and > 4V
+* LM2596 (Optional) - for a circut
-Capacitor (100, 470, 1000 uF) - optional
+* Capacitor (100, 470, 1000 uF) - optional
-SIM-card - to connect with a network
+* SIM-card - to connect with a network